GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-24-jar-heuristics.md

 ### The simple jar command

 To create a simple jar file you compile your code (or part of it) in some folder.
-Then you can use '''jar -cf myApp.jar \*'''.
+Then you can use ```jar -cf myApp.jar *```.
 A jar file that contains all the files in the current directoryin the correct directory tree, is placed in the current directory.
 In the jar file a META-INF folder is placed at the root with in it a MANIFEST.MF file.
 This file contains some information, but not the name of the class with main in it.
 If the jar is meant as a working program that can be run, it won't because of that.

 ### Flags

 #### Essential flags

-The -cf part of the simple Java command contains multiple characters, some more relevant than others.
+The -cf part of the simple jar command contains multiple characters, some more relevant than others.
 Their order matters, as it has to match the order of the arguments that follow it.

 The first character is c (create), t (table) or x (extract).
 To create a jar file use c, to view the contents of a jar file use t, and to extract folders or files from a jar file use x.